 6. Adler Planetarium- Smaller but packed with interesting space exhibits, the planetarium has both traditional exhibits and shows to watch.
 Hands on experiences include a space themed play area and hands on makerspace.
 Visit their website here.

 7. Chicago Children’s Museum- You can touch everything in this kid centric spot nestled in touristy Navy Pier.
 They try to have something for big kids as well as little ones, with lots of exhibits and programming throughout the day.
 Take a water taxi over from the museum campus for an extra thrill!
 Visit their website here.
+You can buy a “skip the line” ticket and spend more time playing, too!

 8. Peggy Notebaert Nature Museum- An indoor and outdoor museum, I visited this one with my niece while pregnant with my eldest child!
 It’s less busy than the zoo or other museums on this list, with plenty to do.
 Highlights include the indoor playground and butterfly garden!
 Visit their website here.